read Command in Linux with Examples

 Reading Input from a File

-The read command is often used in a loop to process files line by line.
+Beyond interactive user input, the read command is often used in a loop to process files line by line.
+This approach is essential for automation tasks that need to parse configuration files, process logs, or handle batch data.

 Example: Reading a File Line by Line